 If you work in a role with responsibility for resources (such as staff, budgets or equipment) you must have good leadership skills and be able to use your initiative within the remit of your job role.

-There is currently one entry point into this area of work.
+There are two entry points into this area of work.

 The education and training you will take, will depend upon the level at which you are working.

 Those entering Higher Specialist Scientific Training (HSST) will study towards doctoral level qualifications.

 Programmes are often supported by the development of workplace-based assessment tools, assessment of equivalent learning and the development of academic careers.